 So, how do you know if you have a profile or a page for your business?
 Simple, go to your account’s wall as if you were going to type in a post.
 Look under your main picture on the left-hand side.
-If you see a number with the words ‘like this’ below it, you have a Page. ->
+If you see a button with the word ‘like’ below it, you have a Page.

-If you see a listing of ‘friends’ or your account recently turned into a completely new format (timeline), you have a personal profile.
+If you see a listing of ‘friends’, you have a personal profile.
 But there is hope; Facebook now offers a way to convert your profile into a page.
 It will only convert your profile pictures and your connections, and nothing else but it is better than leaving your business as a profile.
-Fair warning – there have been glitches in the past so please try at your own risk.
-I recommend you download your information before you convert.
+We recommend you download your information before you convert.
 There are more details and instructions here on how to do that here.

 Then convert your Profile to a Page.
 Click here.